secworks/trng/doc/Cryptech_TRNG_Introduction.md

 The CSPRNG is responsible for generating the random numbers provided to applications by the TRNG.

 The Cryptech CSPRNG is based on the stream cipher ChaCha.
+The key length is 256 bits and the default number of rounds is 20.
+Users that want to trade performance against security can adjust the numver of rounds by setting the appropriate control registers.

+The number of 512 bit blocks of random numbers generated is set to 64'h1000000000000000, or 2**60.
+This means that 2**64 32-bit words will be generated between reseeds.
+The number of blocks between reseeds can be adjusted by writing the the appropriate control register.
+It is also possible to write to a control register that forces a reseed directly.

 The CSPRNG requires two 512 bit words from the mixer to seed the CSPRNG.
 These bits are used for: